 The organization was founded in the year 1989 and established in 1995.
-The little seed sown in the heart of the founders, over 25 years ago has now grown into a mighty tree with its branches spreading over three districts of West Bengal.
-Development Action Society fulfils the purpose of its existence through education, basic health care, livelihood, women empowerment and protection.
-It aims at developing the children, women and youth into committed people who would be putting meaning into their lives thus making a difference not only for themselves but also for the community as a whole The year 2014-2015 has seen DAS focus strongly on issues of urban/rural schemes and entitlements as one of the essential areas of work whereby people would gain increased accessibility to the much needed entitlements.
+The little seed sown in the heart of the founders, over 30 years ago has now grown into a mighty tree with its branches spreading over three districts of West Bengal.
+Development Action Society fulfils the purpose of its existence through education, child protection, health care, water sanitation hygiene (WASH), livelihood and women empowerment and protection.
+It aims at developing the children, women and youth into committed people who would be putting meaning into their lives thus making a difference not only for themselves but also for the community as a whole.
+The year 2018-2019 has seen DAS focus strongly on issues of urban/rural schemes and entitlements as one of the essential areas of work whereby people would gain increased accessibility to the much needed entitlements.